Tools of Managed SWITCH 4008GT

-The CPU usage metric on the dashboard indicates the percentage of processing power being utilized by the device.
-It helps network administrators monitor the workload on the switch and identify potential performance bottlenecks.
-High CPU usage may indicate excessive traffic, a misconfiguration, or a potential security threat.
-By monitoring this metric, administrators can take appropriate actions to optimize performance, redistribute traffic, or investigate any anomalies.
+The CPU usage metric on the dashboard shows how much processing power the switch is currently using.
+This helps administrators monitor device workload and detect performance issues.
+High CPU usage may point to excessive traffic, configuration errors, or security threats.
+By tracking this data, administrators can take timely action to balance traffic, optimize performance, or investigate anomalies.

-The LED indicators present in the corner shows the status of the SWITCH in real-time.
+LED indicators in the corner of the dashboard provide a real-time visual status of the switch’s current operational state.

 Diagnostic Tools

-Diagnostic tools from SWITCH 4008GT help network administrators monitor and troubleshoot network connectivity, performance, and security.
-These diagnostic tools play a crucial role in ensuring the smooth operation of the network.
-The tools from SWITCH 4008GT are:
+The diagnostic tools in the SWITCH 4008GT help network administrators monitor and troubleshoot network connectivity, performance, and security.
+They play an important role in keeping the network stable and running smoothly.

-• Historical Trends: This allows administrators to identify patterns, track improvements or deteriorations over time, and make informed decisions to optimize network connectivity and reliability.
+• Historical Trends: Helps identify repeated issues, track changes over time, and improve network reliability.

 Network Management

-• Encryption: SNMPv3 supports data encryption using encryption algorithms like DES (Data Encryption Standard) and AES (Advanced Encryption Standard).
-This ensures that SNMP messages remain confidential and protected from unauthorized access.
+• Encryption: Supports encryption standards such as DES and AES to keep SNMP messages private and protected from unauthorized access.

 Port Settings